 ‘Inge deivam padhi’ is Nagesh at his finest.
 The idiosyncrasies that drive his comedy become very much a part of his dance routine.
 Thus we have a Hindustani jugalbandhi-type philosophical song being performed on the screen with a mix of gymnastics, yoga, and Nagesh’s own brand of dance.
 I do pity the women who had to dance next to him while he writhes, kicks, and moves to his own beats.

 Follow this routine to improve flexibility and to learn about how humans have both light and dark inside them.

 “உண்மை ஏது பொய்யும் ஏது நன்மை ஏது தீமை ஏது மானம் ஏது ஈனம் ஏது தானம் ஏது தர்மம் ஏது”

 Legend has it that ‘Yaaradi Nee Mohini’ is Tamil cinema’s first rock ‘n’ roll dance.
-You’d be sceptical until you get to the rhythmic clapping part at the end of the song inspired by a Georgia Gibbs song called I Want You To Be My Baby from 1955.
+You’d be skeptical until you get to the rhythmic clapping part at the end of the song, inspired by a Georgia Gibbs song called I Want You To Be My Baby from 1955.
 The music and dance are so joyful that even Nambiar, the resident bad guy, can’t resist joining in.

 4. Chithadai Kattikitu

 “முன்னூறு நாளை மட்டும் எண்ணிக்கொள்ளுங்க அதன் பின்னாலே என்ன ஆகும் நீங்க சொல்லுங்க”